premchedella/ue_mesh_renderer/docs/instructions.md

 The source code for the Plugins are available at *Plugins\TerrainRender\Source\TerrainRender*.
 It contains * *.
 Build.cs* file, *Private* and *Public* folders.
 Normally *Private* folder contains **.h* files and *Public* folder cotains *.cpp* files.

 ### 2.1 Develop Plugin
+The plugin contains the following functionality:
+* A new **Terrain Render** UI button in the UE Editor Tool.
+* Open a File Dialog window selects DEM Elevation Data, which is a ASCII file.
+* Parsing the DEM Elevation Data
+* Rendering the DEM Elevation Data through Mesh.

+### 2.2 Terrain Render UI Button
+A new Terrain Render UI button in the UE Editor Tool.

 * Add a new header, *TerrainRenderEditor.h* and source, *TerrainRenderEditor.h* file, where UE4 Editor has **Terrain Render** as a tool bar button.
 * Add `"EditorStyle"` in the section of `PublicDependencyModuleNames.AddRange` in *TerrainRender.Build.cs* file (to solve the build error).
 *  Added Code to build the **Terrain Render** button in the UE Editor tool.
 * Compile the code.
 Press F5, solve build error if any.

-Following is the **Terrain Render** UI button that's added, which is shown in the red color highlighted.
+Following image shows the **Terrain Render** UI button that's added, which is shown in the red color highlighted.

 <img src=./images/terrain_render_ui.JPG width=90%/>